 I understand when some people exercise heavily they like to consume foods or drinks with lots of carbs — often in the form of sugar — as a way to keep their energy up.
 I’m just not one of them.

 For this taste test and review I purchased the three-bar variety pack.
-At that quantity the per-meal price was $7.66 before tax.
-If you purchase in greater quantities the per-meal price drops a bit, but as someone on a tight budget that’s a little steep for me.
+At that quantity, the per-meal price was comparable to a Mountain House meal.
+If you purchase in greater quantities the per-meal price drops a bit, but as someone on a tight budget the price of a Greenbelly meal is a little steep for me.

 Those of you who love carrying freeze-dried meals or other types of meal bars such as Probars probably won’t mind the price as much as I do.

 Though I love convenient trail food, instead of paying $20+ per day for it I’d rather make my own trail mix or cold soak something.

 When compared to other popular backpacking meals, however, the price of a Greenbelly Meal starts to look more appealing.
 Many freeze-dried meals from Good To-Go, Mountain House, and Backpacker’s Pantry will usually cost a little more for a comparable amount of calories.
 And they don’t provide 1/3 of your daily nutrition.

 If you were to go the bar route, the prices are comparable there as well.
 Probar Meal bars might be the most similar to Greenbelly Meals and they run around half the price for a little over half the calories.

 On balance Probars might be a slightly better deal.
 Their bars don’t have 33% nutrition for your daily macros and the like, but they are nutritious.

 Other nutrition and energy bars like RxBars, Larabars, Luna bars, and Clif bars might be cheaper on a per calorie basis but you’d have to eat a lot of them to match the calories provided by a single Greenbelly Meal.

 For our favorite flavors from other top brands, check out our guide to the best energy bars.